MISSION - VISION -VALUES

 To achieve our Vision:

-- All schools must create an environment to support students’ growth;
+- All schools must create an environment to support students’ growth, including supporting them to have good mental health;

 - Financial efficiency is an ongoing factor to ensure the Trust is sustainable and can flourish.